 10. Poi

-Poi, a staple of the traditional Hawaiian diet, is the result of pounding cooked taro root with water until it reaches a smooth, paste-like consistency.
-Poi ranges in texture from very thin and watery to very thick.
-It is often featured at traditional Hawaiian luaus and is an important cultural touchstone.
+Its texture ranges from very thin and watery to very thick.
+Poi is often featured at traditional Hawaiian luaus and is an important cultural touchstone.
 Its slightly sour taste and purple hue might surprise you, but its place in the cultural fabric of Hawaii is undisputed.

 11. Saimin